andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 ## Conclusion

 Markdoc is a powerful tool for parsing and rendering Markdown content.
 It offers a simple and straightforward way to transform Markdown content into an abstract syntax tree, resolve variables, tags, and functions, and render it to HTML or React.
-By mapping custom React components to Markdoc nodes and tags, we can extend the functionality of our Markdown content and have the full power of dynamic React components at our disposal.
+By mapping custom React components to Markdoc nodes and tags, we can extend the functionality of the Markdown content and have the full power of React at our disposal.
 Remix allows us to split the rendering process between the server and the client, ensuring fast and SEO-friendly content delivery with server-side rendering.

 Happy coding!